usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Verifiers SHOULD permit claimants to use "paste" functionality when entering a memorized secret.
 This facilitates the use of password managers, which are widely used and in many cases increase the likelihood that users will choose stronger memorized secrets.

-In order to assist the claimant in entering a memorized secret successfully, the verifier SHOULD offer an option to display the secret — rather than a series of dots or asterisks — until it is entered.
+In order to assist the claimant in successfully entering a memorized secret, the verifier SHOULD offer an option to display the secret — rather than a series of dots or asterisks — until it is entered.
 This allows the claimant to verify their entry if they are in a location where their screen is unlikely to be observed.
 The verifier MAY also permit the user's device to display individual entered characters for a short time after each character is typed to verify correct entry.
 This is particularly applicable on mobile devices.

 The verifier SHALL use approved encryption and an authenticated protected channel when requesting memorized secrets in order to provide resistance to eavesdropping and MitM attacks.

 Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
 Memorized secrets SHALL be salted and hashed using a suitable one-way key derivation function.
-Key derivation functions take as inputs a password, a salt, and a cost factor then generate a password hash.
+Key derivation functions take a password, a salt, and a cost factor as inputs then generate a password hash.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
 Examples of suitable key derivation functions include Password-based Key Derivation Function 2 (PBKDF2) [[SP 800-132]](#SP800-132) and Balloon [[BALLOON]](#balloon).
 A memory-hard function SHOULD be used because it increases the cost of an attack.
-The key derivation function SHALL use an approved one-way function such as Keyed Hash Message Authentication Code (HMAC) [[FIPS 198-1]](#FIPS198-1), any approved hash function in [SP 800-107](#SP800-107), Secure Hash Algorithm 3 (SHA-3) [[FIPS 202]](#FIPS202), CMAC [[SP 800-38B]](#SP800-38B) or Keccak Message Authentication Code (KMAC), Customizable SHAKE (cSHAKE) or ParallelHash [[SP 800-185]](#SP800-185).
+The key derivation function SHALL use an approved one-way function such as Keyed Hash Message Authentication Code (HMAC) [[FIPS 198-1]](#FIPS198-1), any approved hash function in [SP 800-107](#SP800-107), Secure Hash Algorithm 3 (SHA-3) [[FIPS 202]](#FIPS202), CMAC [[SP 800-38B]](#SP800-38B) or Keccak Message Authentication Code (KMAC), Customizable SHAKE (cSHAKE), or ParallelHash [[SP 800-185]](#SP800-185).
 The chosen output length of the key derivation function SHOULD be the same as the length of the underlying one-way function output.

 The salt SHALL be at least 32 bits in length and be chosen arbitrarily so as to minimize salt value collisions among stored hashes.
 Both the salt value and the resulting hash SHALL be stored for each subscriber using a memorized secret authenticator.

-For PBKDF2, the cost factor is an iteration count: the more times the PBKDF2 function is iterated the longer it takes to compute the password hash.
+For PBKDF2, the cost factor is an iteration count: the more times the PBKDF2 function is iterated, the longer it takes to compute the password hash.
 Therefore, the iteration count SHOULD be as large as verification server performance will allow, typically at least 10,000 iterations.

 In addition, verifiers SHOULD perform an additional iteration of a key derivation function using a salt value that is secret and known only to the verifier.
 This salt value, if used, SHALL be generated by an approved random bit generator [[SP 800-90Ar1]](#SP800-90Ar1) and provide at least the minimum security strength specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
 The secret salt value SHALL be stored separately from the hashed memorized secrets (e.g., in a specialized device like a hardware security module).
 With this additional iteration, brute-force attacks on the hashed memorized secrets are impractical as long as the secret salt value remains secret.